 Requestor's name

 We have reviewed your application for an accommodation.

 Your request has been approved

 Comments:

 No decision has been made at this time.
-We will continue to a request.
-The agency's DRA will contact you within the next 14
+We will continue to assess your request.
+The agency's DRA will contact you within the next 14 calendar days.

 Comments:

 Agency DRA's signature Date

 DRA's name: